-This project is register car services and company workers which uses PARADOX7 quarries.
+This project is register rent a car service and company workers which uses PARADOX7 quarries.
 This program was prepared by using Borland Delphi 6 and PARADOX7.

 The subjects chapter by chapter so let us go through the overview the chapters in breif: